Updated September 6th, 2020

 Despite successfully isolating cannabidiol (CBD) in 1963, Mechoulam was denied a grant from the National Institute of Health (NIH) on the grounds of cannabis not being deemed an “American problem.”
 He was instructed to reapply with a more relevant proposal.
 However, he refused to stray from his course and continued research.
 The following year, Mechoulam and his team made yet another breakthrough.

-After identifying the stereochemistry of delta-nine-tetrahydrocannabinol (THC), they were able to differentiate the euphoric effects of THC from the potential medical efficacy of CBD.
+After identifying the stereochemistry of delta-nine-tetrahydrocannabinol (THC), they were able to differentiate the euphoric effects of THC from the potential wellness efficacy of CBD.
 This accomplishment effectively forced the NIH to recognize the importance of cannabis research and to award him a grant for his continued study.

 MECHOULAM’S CONTINUED RESEARCH